 Paoola: I would suggest they jump in!
 A lot of the corporate experience translates over to the social enterprise space.

 Ogunte: What are the key features at Ogunte that got you most interested?

 Paoola: I was attracted to Ogunte immediately when I read their mission to empower women-led social enterprises.
 I think it’s critical that women support women both personally and professionally.
 We should focus on building each other up instead of tearing each other down.
-I believe there is plenty opportunities for our all boats to float!
+I believe there are plenty of opportunities for our all boats to float!

 Ogunte: Finally, what is the question that nobody ever asks you, you wish you could answer right now?

 Paoola: I wish more women talked about the journey into motherhood.
 The true reality of becoming a mom.
-The impact on our identity and the hit our confidence takes as we move into the unknown — child rearing.
+The impact on our identity and the hit our confidence takes as we move into the unknown — child-rearing.
 And how this process spills into and impacts our professional life and marriage.
 Just like there are birthing classes, there should be motherhood prep courses to give us a glimpse into what’s to come…

 Ogunte is no longer operating.
 We've moved on!